learn-co-curriculum/java-date-lab/README.md

 - Use the classes from the `java.time` package.
 - Make use of formatting dates using the `DateTimeFormatter` class.

+## Introduction

+In this lesson, we will practice using classes from the new Date and Time API.
+We'll also practice parsing and formatting dates using the `DateTimeFormatter` class.

+Fork and clone this repository.
+When you do, you will see a `Hotel` class, a `Reservation` class, and a `HotelTest` class for unit testing.

 ## Instructions

 Create a simple reservation system for a hotel where guests can create or